The following professionals lent their expertise to this article:

 Goodwin University — Certificate and Associate Degree

-Another great option for online MA programs in Connecticut is the medical assisting program at Goodwin University.
-This program typically can be completed in 12 to 16 months, with coursework available mostly online.
+Goodwin University’s medical assisting program can be completed in 12 to 16 months, with coursework available mostly online.
 Required clinical experiences must be completed on campus, where students will have access to a lab and equipment for hands-on teaching in small groups.

 As part of the program, students will be placed at clinical sites throughout CT; those who wish to specialize can work with their advisors and professors to tailor their clinical experiences to match their desired specialty.